Why is it Important to Generate Awareness & Online Traffic?

 Just like a physical business location, you need to let people know you are open for business and give them directions on how to find you.

-You know that if you have the budget, you can get traffic.
+You know that if you have the budget, you can generate awareness & online traffic.
 How much and how fast depends on how big your budget is.
 But not everyone starts with a budget they can use to let people know they are ready to help and get them to visit their website.

 So what do you do, if you don’t have a budget and you don’t have the knowledge and technical online skills?
 The answer is simple – you need to invest some of your time.
 You need to learn some basics and start putting in some consistent work to get in front of your prospective customers.